Crysmah/RPG/README.md

-This is my final project for CPSC 254.
-It is a turn based RPG based of the likes of Pokemon and Final fantasy.
+This is a final project for one of my undergraduate classes

 B. A brief description about your project